ErikKalkoken/slackchannel2pdf/README.md

                         files, e.g. messages.json with all messages (default:
                         None)
-  --add-debug-info      wether to add debug info to PDF (default: False)
+  --add-debug-info      wether to add debug info to PDF (default: False) --quiet               When provided will not generate normal console output,
+                        but still show errors (console logging not affected and needs to be configured through log levels instead) (default: False)
 ```

 ## Configuration